CodeAndCake/AppsFromScratch/sessions/01/README.md

 **The *who/what* is up to you**.
 People may be looking for other people in their community to do something together, or they may be looking for food recipes, places to go, books to read, films to watch..

-We'll show you how to create structured data (aka a **database**) using a tool you are probably familiar with: a **spreadsheet**.
-Later on you can change the data to make your app serve your own purposes.

 No matter which data the app uses, its **mechanics** will be the same:

 1. **Load data** from an online database (a spreadsheet in our case)